Building a Team, a Company and a Plant: Ultium Job Fair Draws Interest

-Peacock was among more than 150 people who crowded the Eastwood Event Centre lobby on Wednesday afternoon to attend informational sessions about potential jobs with Ultium.
+Peacock was among more than 150 people who crowded the Eastwood Event Centre lobby on May 26 to attend informational sessions about potential jobs with Ultium.

 Ultium, a joint venture between GM and Korea-based LG Energy Solution, hosted the career fair to give potential job applicants a better understanding of the new company and the nature of the work it does, said Tom Gallagher, Ultium chief operating officer.

 “There’s generally not a clear understanding of the work that’s involved in making a battery cell,” he said.
 “We’ve got to educate the community because we want to hire locally, and we’re committed to training people so they can excel in this space.”

 Ultium batteries produced at the plant will be used to power a variety of GM vehicles as the automaker accelerates its move into the EV market.
 GM has said it wants to achieve an all-electric portfolio by 2035.

 Peacock worked at the Lordstown assembly plant for about a year but had not accumulated enough seniority to weather the first round of layoffs or transfer to another plant.